What is electrical cardioversion?

 Talk with your healthcare provider about what to expect during your procedure.
 It

-may differ if you need emergency electrical cardioversion.
-In general, you can expect
+may differ if you need an urgent or emergency electrical cardioversion.
+In general,

 Soft electrode pads are placed on your chest and maybe on your back.
 You might need